joeltmiller/Mocha-Chai/README.md

 That will install [Mocha](http://www.mochajs.org) and [Chai](http://www.chaijs.com)

-To run the tests simply run
+To run the tests simply run:

 <code>mocha</code>